kacperszurek/gpg_reaper/README.md

 This POC demonstrates method for obtaining GPG private keys from `gpg-agent` memory under Windows.

-Normally this should be possible only in `10` minutes time frame (`--default-cache-ttl` value).
+Normally this should be possible only within `10 minutes` time frame (`--default-cache-ttl` value).

-Unfortunatelly `housekeeping()` function (which is responsible for cache cleanup) is executed only if you are [using GPG](#introduction) (there is no timer there).
+Unfortunately `housekeeping()` function (which is responsible for cache cleanup) is executed only if you are [using GPG](#introduction) (there is no timer there).

 This means that in normal GPG usecase like: `you sign some file then close GUI and do other task` you password is still in `gpg-agent` memory (even if ttl expired).

-Attacker, whose has access to your current session, can use this for stealing private key without knowing your passphrase.
+Attacker, who has access to your current session, can use this for stealing private key without knowing your passphrase.

 ![Gpg Reaper implementation](images/reaper.png)